spollard/josh-works.github.io/_drafts/notes-why-we-sleep.md

 I first read this book about two years ago.
 It immediately led me to prioritize sleep over almost everything else.

-Ironically, I'm editing this post at 10:30p MT, though my body is over the ocean, soon to land in Taipei.
-My circadian rythem is completely out of whack, as I am trying to convince my body it's actually 2:30p.
-Fortunately, going West is usually easier than going East.
-About all my brain feels fit for is editing, not anything more complex.

 Most of us don't get enough sleep, and are worse for it.
 Usually when the topic of sleep comes up, I say

 > Hey, there's this great book I read on sleep.
-You should read it, and then sleep more!
+You should read it, and then sleep more...

-The only problem with that is... it's hard enough to change behavior even when you're fully onboard with the thing you're trying to do.
-So, I gave it another read, and will pull some high points of the book into this post.
+The people most in need of more sleep are also usually the people most unable to make time to read a book _about_ sleep.
+So, here's an effort to help these people save time, priortize sleep, and then maybe give the book a read anyway.

 I hope to use this post to accomplish two things: